 The future of virtual reality (VR) is poised to be transformative, reshaping industries, enhancing human connection, and redefining how we work, play, and learn.
 From gaming and entertainment to education and healthcare, virtual realities and digital spaces continue to evolve, offering unprecedented opportunities for innovation.
 However, the evolution of the metaverse also necessitates careful consideration of its societal and environmental impacts.

-The panel will feature Nicole Starosielski, Professor of Film and Media Studies at UC Berkeley; Emma Fraser, Assistant Teaching Professor in Media Studies and the Berkeley Center for New Media at UC Berkeley; and Clancy Wilmott, Assistant Professor in Critical Cartography, Geovisualisation and Design in the Berkeley Center for New Media and the Department of Geography at UC Berkeley.
+The panel will feature Nicole Starosielski, Professor of Film and Media at UC Berkeley; Emma Fraser, Assistant Teaching Professor in Media Studies and the Berkeley Center for New Media at UC Berkeley; and Clancy Wilmott, Assistant Professor in Critical Cartography, Geovisualisation and Design in the Berkeley Center for New Media and the Department of Geography at UC Berkeley.
+Alex Saum-Pascual, Associate Professor of Contemporary Spanish Literature and New Media at UC Berkeley, will moderate.

 Matrix On Point is a discussion series promoting focused, cross-disciplinary conversations on today’s most pressing issues.
 Offering opportunities for scholarly exchange and interaction, each Matrix On Point features the perspectives of leading scholars and specialists from different disciplines, followed by an open conversation.
 These thought-provoking events are free and open to the public.

-Co-sponsored by the Berkeley Center for New Media, Department of Geography, the Department of Spanish and Portuguese, and the Department of Media Studies.
+Co-sponsored by the Berkeley Center for New Media, Department of Geography, the Department of Spanish and Portuguese, the Department of Media Studies, and the Department of Film & Media.

 Panelists